-Not sure when I picked this kit up, but it’s been sat in my stash, and I obvioulsy got it because it fits in the Cold War period.
+Not sure when I acquired this Airfix 1/72 Spitfire PR XIX kit up.
+I obviously got it because it fits in the Cold War period.

-Built straight out of the box, only addition was some masking tape cut to represent seat belts in the cockpit.
+To enhance the cockpit, seatbelts were cut from masking tape.
 At this scale and size of model, adding detail to the cockpit seemed a bit irrelevant.

 Gluing the main components together, including the transparent areas where the cameras would be located in the real aircraft.
 Usual use of tape and pegs to hold the parts together while the glue sets.